/tag/rivanna

 IMPORTANT MAINTENANCE NOTES New largemem nodes RC engineers will be adding 36 nodes, each with 40 cores and 750 GB total memory, to the largemem partition on Rivanna.
 Jobs that need more memory than 9 GB per core should be submitted to the largemem partition rather than the standard partition.

-• Instructional Use of Rivanna
+• Instructional Use of High Performance Computing

-Instructors can request instructional allocations on Rivanna for classes and extended workshops.
+Instructors can request instructional allocations on Rivanna and Afton for classes and extended workshops.
 These allocations are time-limited and generally allow access to a restricted set of nodes and only one special Slurm partition, but are otherwise equivalent to any allocation.

 • Allocations

-function setCookie(key, value, expiry) { var expires = new Date(); expires.setTime(expires.getTime() + (expiry * 60 * 60 * 1000)); document.cookie = key + ‘=’ + value + ‘;expires=’ + expires.toUTCString() + ‘;path=/'; } function getCookie(key) { var keyValue = document.cookie.match('(^|;) ?’ + key + ‘=([^;]*)(;|$)'); return keyValue ? keyValue[2] : null; } function gen_random(length) { var text = “"; var possible = “ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789”; for (var i = 0; i var user_token = getCookie("__user_token”); Time on Rivanna is allocated as Service Units (SUs).
+function setCookie(key, value, expiry) { var expires = new Date(); expires.setTime(expires.getTime() + (expiry * 60 * 60 * 1000)); document.cookie = key + ‘=’ + value + ‘;expires=’ + expires.toUTCString() + ‘;path=/'; } function getCookie(key) { var keyValue = document.cookie.match('(^|;) ?’ + key + ‘=([^;]*)(;|$)'); return keyValue ? keyValue[2] : null; } function gen_random(length) { var text = “"; var possible = “ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789”; for (var i = 0; i var user_token = getCookie("__user_token”); Time on Rivanna/Afton is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
 Multiple SUs make up what is called an allocation (e.

 • Virginia Women in HPC Events in September & October